JamesCoddington/Guardian/README.md

 When a process is added to the whitelist by the user, Guardian will stop notifying the user that the application is access their computer's network.
 This is useful for routine system processes that need access to the network.

 When a process is added to the blacklist by the user, Guardian will log the location of the app in your files.
 These logs are available in Guardian's `blacklist_logs.csv` file.
 Each log entry contains the process's application's name and path.

+## Testing

+There is a [ReadME here](testing/README.md) that explains how to run the tests for Guardian.